The Gabby Hayes Show

-The Gabby Hayes Show was the name given to two early children's television series.
+The Gabby Hayes Show is the name given to two early children's television series.
 Both series were broadcast on NBC, and both were sponsored by the Quaker Oats Company.

 Gabby Hayes was the host of a series that featured history stories.
 He also introduced another program that showed scenes from old western films.

-In 1953 The Gabby Hayes Show was nominated for an Emmy Award in the category of outstanding children's program, but lost to Time for Beany.
+In 1953, The Gabby Hayes Show was nominated for an Emmy Award in the category of outstanding children's program, but lost to Time for Beany.

 Sunday history series

 The series, originally titled The Quaker Oats Show, debuted on October 15, 1950.
 The series' title was changed in 1951.
 The live half-hour show was about historical events, and host Gabby Hayes would be seen in a general store in "Quaker Canyon."
 He would tell humorous stories for the benefit of Clifford Sales and Lee Graham, two "pleasingly natural children."

 The history-based stories were written by Horton Foote and Jerome Coopersmith and were filmed in NBC's Studio 3A at Rockefeller Center.
 Each episode had a budget of $5,500, and costs were kept low by using stock sets.
 In 1950 the series was seen in 39 cities.

 Some of the earliest episodes were on the Lewis and Clark Expedition, the Battle of the Alamo, Buffalo Bill as a youngster, John Paul Jones, and Thanksgiving.
 In January 1952 Ross Martin played Wyatt Earp, and the following week Betty Garde played Belle Starr.
 A January 27, 1952 newspaper column stated that the Sunday Gabby Hayes series had been cancelled.